 This movement and amount of opposite movements looks to destabilize the defensive line – making them insecure on who to track and be more passive in their pressuring than they normally would be.
 In companionship with the deep penetrating runs from the AP-A, the wingback and the false nine I aim to overlap the burden of the FB and the DCR.

-While the two deep lying playmakers will record over 80 passes per 90 minutes and an average passing accuracy of around 90%, the inside forward will make fewer passes.
+While the two playmakers (DLP and AP) will record over 100 passes per 90 minutes and an average passing accuracy of around 90%, the inside forward will make fewer passes.
 When he receives the ball he will be asked to be less cautious in passing.
 Untick player instruction fewer risky passes if you like to see more risky passes being made).
-His passing accuracy will be around 80%, but because of his positioning in or around the penalty box the more adventurous passing will let him record an high number of assists.
+His passing accuracy will be around 85%, but because of his positioning in or around the penalty box the more adventurous passing will let him record an high number of assists.

 The key attributes of the Inside Forward attack in possession are:

 - flair to do the unexpected in one on one scenarios (quality superiority)